tghastly/PYNQ-1/docs/source/overlays/base_overlay/base_overlay_overview.rst

 Base Overlay overview
 ======================

-The base overlay is the default PYNQ overlay loaded to the Zynq PL at boot time.
+The *base* overlay is the default overlay.
+It is included in the SD card image, and is loaded to the Zynq PL at boot time.
 The base overlay design includes the hardware IP to control the board peripherals, and connects these IP blocks to the Zynq PS.

 Board peripherals typically include GPIO devices (LEDs, Switches, Buttons), Video, Audio, and any other custom interfaces including Pmods and Arduino headers.
 In the case of header port, the base overlay may include an IOP for the interface, or a simple GPIO interface.